10 Things to do in Nashville this Spring

-We invite you to experience for yourself what makes Nashville special during the Winter months.
+We invite you to experience for yourself what makes Nashville special during the spring months.
 It’s a city that resonates with life and vibrates to the beat of every kind of song.
-It’s a wonderland of American music, Southern hospitality, unbelievable cuisine, and a boundless spectrum of nightlife.
+It’s a town that harvests American music, Southern hospitality, unbelievable cuisine, and a boundless spectrum of nightlife.
 Come join us and together we will keep the music playing!
-Also, make sure to check out what new things Nashville has to offer while listening to the “Very Merry Playlist” and plan your trip to Music City!
+Also, make sure to check out what new things Nashville has to offer while listening to a “ Music City Playlist” and plan your trip to Music City!

-- Hit the Hall — Kick off your Nashville experience with a day at the newly expanded Country Music Hall of Fame and Museum.
+- Hit the Hall — Kick off your Nashville experience with a day at the Country Music Hall of Fame® and Museum.
 The world’s largest popular music museum offers ever-changing exhibits featuring the legends of country music past and today’s hottest stars.
-Grab a bite to eat at the museum’s four new retail stores offering locally-made gifts, clothing, and a comprehensive selection of books and music.
+Grab a bite to eat inside the museum at 2|22 Eatery, a full-service restaurant serving Southern favorites, or at Bajo Sexto, an authentic Mexican taqueria.
+Then take some time to explore the museum’s two retail stores offering locally-made gifts, clothing, and a comprehensive selection of books and music.